DripEmail/drip-dot-net/README.md

 # Drip API Wrapper - .NET

 An object-oriented .NET wrapper for [Drip's](https://www.getdrip.com/) [REST API v2.0](https://www.getdrip.com/docs/rest-api).
 This implementation supports both synchronous and Task-based asynchronous calling semantics.

 ## Installation

+### NuGet

+File a request if you're interested in this.
+For now see below.

+### From Binaries

+Reference the bin/Debug or bin/Release dll's in your project.

+### From Source

 Clone the repo.

 Open "DripDotNet-vs2013.sln" in Visual Studio 2013.